skrodahl/NewTon/Docs/ANALYTICS.md

 ---

+### Command Feedback
+**Triggered by:** Executing commands (Re-render Bracket, Recalculate Rankings, Refresh All Dropdowns)

+**Shows:**
+- Command name heading
+- Color-coded status box:
+  - Green background (`#f0fdf4`) with green border for success
+  - Red background (`#fef2f2`) with red border for errors
+- Status icon (✓ for success, ⚠️ for error)
+- Detailed information with bullet points:
+  - **Re-render Bracket**: Bracket size, total matches
+  - **Recalculate Rankings**: Player count, completed matches, bracket size
+  - **Refresh All Dropdowns**: Dropdown types refreshed, matches updated
+- Execution timestamp
+- "Back to Overview" navigation link

+**Purpose:** Provide immediate visual confirmation of command execution with detailed context

+**Design:** Flat design with sharp corners, clean typography, and semantic color coding

+---

 ## Console Output Footer

 ### Persistent Console Log

-The Console Output footer is always visible at the bottom 30% of the right pane, providing real-time visibility into console activity.
+The Console Output footer is always visible at the bottom 40% of the right pane, providing real-time visibility into console activity.

+### Utility Links

+The Console Output title bar includes two utility links that are always visible:

+- **Copy Log** - Copies all console output to clipboard for sharing diagnostic information
+- **Clear Log** - Clears the console buffer without changing the main content view

+Both links use the same styling as command links in the left pane for visual consistency.

 ### How It Works